 A Level Chemistry (International), which is available only to students based outside the UK, builds directly on the work you will have done for IGCSE or local equivalent in the subject.
 Grade B or 6 at IGCSE or equivalent is required before starting on the A Level.
-Due to the knowledge of Mathematics required, we also recommend that you have Grade B or 6 in Maths at IGCSE or equivalent before embarking on this subject.
+Due to the knowledge of Mathematics required, we also require that you have Grade B or 6 in Maths at IGCSE or equivalent before embarking on this subject.
 Wolsey Hall offers all the relevant IGCSE courses should you require further knowledge.
-All students undertaking Wolsey Hall A levels must also have IGCSE in English Language at Grade C or 4.
+All students undertaking Wolsey Hall A levels must also have IGCSE in English Language at Grade C or 4.A Level Entry Requirements

-Paper 6: Chemistry Laboratory Skills II Alternative (code WCH06) worth 20% of the A2 grade and 10% of the overall A Level grade.
-(1 hour and 15 minutes)
+Paper 6: Practical Skills in Chemistry II (code WCH16/01) worth 20% of the A2 grade and 10% of the overall A Level grade.
+(1 hour and 20 minutes)

 You will not be expected to carry out experiments during the exams.
-But you are expected to develop your experimental skills, and a knowledge and understanding of practical techniques.
+But you are expected to develop your experimental skills and a knowledge and understanding of practical techniques.

 You can do this by using the links to videos, worksheets, online tutorials and notes about the core practicals provided in your course.
 Our course materials have been developed with the home student in mind, ensuring that you understand how the practicals would be carried out in a laboratory environment.